pckhoi/datamatch/doc/using-variations.rst

 Using variations
 ================

-Sometime it is useful to derive multiple variations from a single record and try each variation during matching while retaining the highest similarity score.
-An example of how this might be useful is when a person's first name and last name are swapped due to clerical mistake.
+Sometimes it is useful to derive multiple variations from a single record and try each variation during matching while retaining the highest similarity score.
+An example of how this might be useful is when a person's first name and last name are swapped due to clerical mistakes.
 You might want to produce one additional variation for each record where the name columns are swapped before matching.